-I am an artist/scholar, filmmaker, educator, and a PhD candidate in Native American and Indigenous Studies at the University of California, Davis.
+I am an artist, scholar, filmmaker, dancer, and a learner of haa kusteeyí [our Lingít way of life].
+I am currently a PhD candidate in Native American Studies at the University of California, Davis and I work as an Assistant Professor of Indigenous Studies at the University of Alaska Southeast.
 My community-based research crosses into critical Indigenous Studies, Improvisation and Performance Studies, and Feminist Science and Technology Studies.
 My current creative projects and dissertation centers the rematriation of Herring Lady performances and protocols that enact deep relations to Herring relatives and interconnected ecosystems.
 As a Herring Lady, my work is embedded in my own relationships and responsibilities to my Lingít community and more-than-human relatives.

 *This space is mostly for archiving my creative research projects over the years.